The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 The second assertion follows from the chain of equalities

 \end{proof}

 If we consider a symmetric bilinear form $\hat{q}$ and a group $G$ that preserves it, the same proof of the last lemma shows $\hat{q}(g\cdot\bu,\bu)=0$.
-This is the main difference between the symmetric and the Hermitian cases resulting in a more complicated definition in the latter since it is no more an affine subspace.
+This is the main difference between the symmetric and the Hermitian cases, resulting in a more complicated definition in the latter since the set we focus on is not an affine subspace of $\V$.

-\begin{Def} Let $\bu\in\V$ we define the \emph{Hermitian critical set} of $\bu$ as the subset
+\begin{Def} Let $\bu\in\V$, we define the \emph{Hermitian critical set} of $\bu$ as the subset

 \end{Def}